opencog/learn/README-Natural.md

            reasonable -- and so 53+24=78GB is the current bare-minimum.
            More, if you want to e.g. run a web-browser or something.

-           At this time, RocksDB is recommended over Posgres for the database backend.

 * **0.4)** Optional but recommended.
 If you plan to run the pipeline on multiple different languages, it can be convenient, for various reasons, to run the processing in an LXC container.